-Ohio’s Shontel Brown wins first of a trio of House seats up for grabs
+Ohio’s Shontel Brown wins Ohio House seat, as primary for House seat in Florida heads to a recount

+None of Tuesday’s races will alter control of the House.
+All of them offered a look at party enthusiasm and the moods of suburban voters, who shifted toward Republicans in other races across the country on Tuesday.

-“The Democratic position has deteriorated substantially since last year,” said Stive Stivers, who vacated Ohio’s 15th Congressional District to take over the Ohio Chamber of Commerce, on today’s special election.
+“The Democratic position has deteriorated substantially since last year,” said Stive Stivers, who vacated Ohio’s 15th Congressional District to take over the Ohio Chamber of Commerce, on Tuesday’s special election.
 “You’ve had the debacle in Afghanistan, inflation, product shortages, and as a proxy for all of that, the fact that gas prices have skyrocketed.”

-The race for the 15th Congressional District, which connects parts of heavily Democratic Columbus with increasingly Republican rural areas, is the only one today that’s seen considerable spending by both parties.
-Republican nominee Mike Carey, the chairman and former president of the Ohio Coal Association, won a crowded Republican primary in August, helped by an endorsement from Trump that became the focus of his paid advertising.
+The race Carey won in the 15th Congressional District, which connects parts of heavily Democratic Columbus with increasingly Republican rural areas, is the only one Tuesday that saw considerable spending by both parties.
+Carey, the chairman and former president of the Ohio Coal Association, won a crowded Republican primary in August, helped by an endorsement from former president Donald Trump that became the focus of his paid advertising.

-“I’ve known him for a long time,” Trump said of Carey, a longtime lobbyist and Republican operative whose advocacy for the coal industry frequently brought him to Washington.
-Carey won the 11-way primary with 37 percent of the vote, defeating a state legislator who had been endorsed by Stivers.
+Carey is a longtime lobbyist and Republican operative whose advocacy for the coal industry frequently brought him to Washington.
+He won the 11-way primary with 37 percent of the vote, defeating a state legislator who had been endorsed by Stivers.

+“I am very proud to have endorsed him early and strongly,” Trump said in a statement Tuesday after Carey’s victory.

-Trump had carried the district by 14 points in 2020, and Stivers had won it by more since a Republican-drawn map made it more hostile to Democrats.
-Still, the party found a credible candidate for the special election: State Rep. Allison Russo, a health care consultant, had flipped a suburban seat in the 2018 election and grown her margin in 2020.
+Trump carried the district by 14 points in 2020, and Stivers won it by more.
+Democrats found a credible candidate for the special election: State Rep. Allison Russo, a health care consultant, flipped a suburban seat in the 2018 election and expanded her margin in 2020.

-“We are focused on keeping this seat in Republican hands and welcoming Mike Carey to Congress,” said Michael McAdams, the communications director for the National Republican Congressional Committee, which supported Carey.

 Russo raised more than $823,000 for the special election, less than Carey’s $1 million but enough to run a serious campaign.
 She emphasized her support for the bipartisan infrastructure bill, which Sen. Rob Portman (R) had taken the lead on, and attacked Carey’s role as a lobbyist for an energy company entangled in a corruption scandal that brought down the state House Speaker.

-In the race’s final weeks, Carey ran an ad linking Russo to U.S. House Speaker Nancy Pelosi (D-Calif.) as a “radical” Democrat who’d weaken American and open the borders.
-He also rallied with vice president Mike Pence, and the NRCC put resources behind that ad, which Democrats took as evidence that the race could be competitive.
+In the race’s final weeks, Carey ran an ad linking Russo to U.S. House Speaker Nancy Pelosi (D-Calif.) as a “radical” Democrat who would weaken American and open the borders.
+He also rallied with Vice President Mike Pence, and the NRCC put resources behind that ad, which Democrats took as evidence that the race could be competitive.
 In an interview, Russo said she was frustrated with Democrats who’d delayed an infrastructure vote until the party’s Build Back Better package could pass, but was also critical of moderates who’d taken a prescription drug-pricing plan and paid family leave out of it.

 “My opponent has been incredibly focused on boogeyman, divisive issues and people are tired of that,” Russo said.
-“They don’t want more of that in Washington.
-They want people who are going there to do real work for their constituents.
-And I have a proven track record of being an elected representative who does that.”
+“They don’t want more of that in Washington.”

 Carey declined to debate Russo, and his campaign did not make him available for an interview.
 He skipped an endorsement interview with the Columbus Dispatch, whose editorial board went on to back Russo.
 Republicans were confident of a win, and watching the margin in suburbs like Upper Arlington — which Russo represents — for clues about 2022.